Buffalo Bulls: Men's basketball

+Buffalo tips off against Arizona State in the 2019 NCAA Division I men's basketball tournament.

 The Buffalo Bulls men's basketball team has been a member of Division I since the mid-1990s after dropping to the Division III level for the 1977–1978 season.

 In their 2004–2005 campaign, led by senior guard Turner Battle (who was hired as a Buffalo assistant coach in 2007), the Bulls went on a run to the Mid-American Conference Championship game, beating Western Michigan in the semifinals at Gund Arena in Cleveland.
 In the MAC final, despite leading by 17 at the half, the Bulls lost in overtime to Ohio University on a tip-in by Leon Williams with 0.5 seconds remaining.
 The Bulls failed to clinch the automatic bid to the 2005 NCAA Division I men's basketball tournament, and were not chosen by the selection committee on Selection Sunday.
 They then went to the National Invitation Tournament (NIT).
 During that season, the Bulls were led by Coach Reggie Witherspoon, and ended the season with a school record of 23 wins.

 The 2014–15 Bulls team, under second-year coach Bobby Hurley, won its first conference championship and clinched its first trip to the NCAA Division I men's basketball tournament in the school's history.
 The 2015–16 team, under rookie coach Nate Oats, repeated as MAC championships, making their second trip in a row to the NCAA tournament.
 In 2018, the program made the NCAA tournament for the third time in four years and upset no. 4 seed Arizona in the First round, marking its first win in a Division I tournament game in school history.
 In the following season the team was ranked in the Associated Press' top-25 poll for the first time ever after beating fourteenth-ranked West Virginia in West Virginia.

 Sam Pellom played in the NBA with the Atlanta Hawks and Milwaukee Bucks.
 He also played for the Washington Generals in a game against the Harlem Globetrotters before making it to the NBA.

 In 2022, Blue Collar U, a team consisting mainly of UB alumni, won The Basketball Tournament, a summer professional full-court tournament with a $1 million winner-take-all purse.
 Former Bulls star C. J. Massinburg was named tournament MVP.